MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-super-users.md

 By default, the super user feature is not enabled, and no users are assigned this role.
 It is enabled for you automatically if you configure the Rights Management connector for Exchange, and it is not required for standard services that run Exchange Online, SharePoint Online, or SharePoint Server.

-If you need to manually enable the super user feature, use the PowerShell cmdlet [Enable-AadrmSuperUserFeature](/powershell/aipservice/enable-aadrmsuperuserfeature), and then assign users (or service accounts) as needed by using the [Add-AadrmSuperUser](/powershell/aipservice/add-aadrmsuperuser) cmdlet or the [Set-AadrmSuperUserGroup](/powershell/aipservice/set-aadrmsuperusergroup) cmdlet and add users (or other groups) as needed to this group.
+If you need to manually enable the super user feature, use the PowerShell cmdlet [Enable-AipServiceSuperUserFeature](/powershell/aipservice/enable-aadrmsuperuserfeature), and then assign users (or service accounts) as needed by using the [Add-AipServiceSuperUser](/powershell/aipservice/add-aadrmsuperuser) cmdlet or the [Set-AipServiceSuperUserGroup](/powershell/aipservice/set-aadrmsuperusergroup) cmdlet and add users (or other groups) as needed to this group.

 Although using a group for your super users is easier to manage, be aware that for performance reasons, Azure Rights Management [caches the group membership](prepare.md#group-membership-caching-by-azure-information-protection).
-So if you need to assign a new user to be a super user to decrypt content immediately, add that user by using Add-AadrmSuperUser, rather than adding the user to an existing group that you have configured by using Set-AadrmSuperUserGroup.
+So if you need to assign a new user to be a super user to decrypt content immediately, add that user by using Add-AipServiceSuperUser, rather than adding the user to an existing group that you have configured by using Set-AipServiceSuperUserGroup.

 > [!NOTE]
 > If you have not yet installed the Windows PowerShell module for Azure Rights Management, see [Installing the AADRM PowerShell module](install-powershell.md).